pyGCodeDecode API Reference¶

 Arguments:

-- (state) the current stateprev_block
+- state- (state) the current state

-- (planner_block) previous planner blockfirmware
+- prev_block- (planner_block) previous planner block

 planner_block.__repr__¶